hatnote/pacetrack/PROJECT_LOG.md

 * Archive campaign (no longer shows up in list)
 * Incomplete references_by_id KeyError coverage (should probably glom)

+Pete's suggestions:

+* Display absolute value
+* Downloadable CSV for articles both at start and end
+* Downloadable CSV for the campaign overview (more important than the display!)

 ### Deployment

 * clear cached data subcommand